This icon () tells you which link takes you to the new site.

-To be eligible for the transitional resident concessions, the following requirements must be satisfied.
+To be eligible for the transitional resident concessions, you must satisfy the following requirements.

 You and your partner have derived foreign interest of $1,000 per annum.
 You are also eligible for Working for Families Tax Credits totalling $5,000 per annum if you do not claim the exemption for foreign income.

 In this situation, it is in your family's best interest to waive the exemption and pay New Zealand tax on the foreign interest and receive Working for Families Tax Credits.
-You can inform us of your foreign income on your IR3.
+You can tell us about your foreign income on your IR3.

 You are required to provide us with accurate information and to notify us of any foreign income that is not tax exempt by filing an IR3 every year as long as you have foreign income.